flyfirstmars/spring-ai-workshop/docs/foundations.md

 - For large workflows, break problems into sub-agents: a manager delegates to specialized workers operating in fresh contexts and aggregates concise reports.

-Think of the context window like RAM in a resource-constrained service: load the minimum viable working set, cache what you'll reuse, and evict aggressively before you thrash the budget.
+Treat the context window as RAM in a resource-constrained service: load the minimum viable working set, cache what you'll reuse, and evict aggressively before you thrash the budget.

-Remember that context capacity covers both prompt and completion, yet output limits are usually smaller than the maximum window.
+Context capacity covers both prompt and completion, yet output limits stay smaller than the maximum window.
 GPT-4o caps replies at approximately 16,000 tokens.
 GPT-5 series models cap output at 32,768 tokens.
 Plan for the API to stop well before hitting the theoretical maximum.

-Quality often drops when you approach the ceiling.
+Quality drops when you approach the ceiling.
 "Lost-in-the-middle" effects appear once you exceed approximately 50-55% of the context limit, so keep high-signal content near the top and avoid stuffing unless the task truly requires it.